NattyBumppo/TelemetryReporter/readme.md

 ## Summary

-This is a tool to easily build interactive reports for telemetry captured during engineering tests and missions.
+This is a tool to easily build interactive reports for telemetry captured during engineering tests and operations.
 The tool accepts a number of different types of vehicle/system telemetry, including:

 - Timestamped channel values
 - Event logs